4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 ## Common Questions to the PaaS Upgrade Process
 1. What if my web application fails to start up quickly and successfully in the new instance.

-   A cloud-ready web application should be design be resilient to restarts, that can start up quickly and successfully.
+   A cloud-ready web application should be resilient to the restarts in a cloud environment.
+It should start up quickly and successfully when needed.

    Some safeguarding features can be used to handle unexpected start up failures.
 Taking Azure App Service for example: